INL/BlackLab/doc/technical/design/plan-relations.md

 ### Looking for different words with the same relation

 If we want to find e.g. two different adjectives applied to a word, we'll need a way to ensure that two matches are different.
-We could use "global constraints" for this.
+We could use "global capture constraints" for this.
 One issue is that CQL generally only allows these at the top-level of the query (hence the word _global_), but it seems that this is not a fundamental limitation.
 A query such as `(A:[] "que" B:[] :: A.lemma = B.lemma) [lemma="willen"]` should be valid, as long as the constraint only references groups captured within the parentheses.

 These "local constraints" combined with the ability to check if two groups are (not) equal, e.g. something like `A@start > B@start` to ensure `A` occurs after `B`, should be enough to implement this.